Bernardo-MG/maven-github-deployment-action/readme.md

-# Maven Signed Deployment Action
+# Maven to Github Deployment Action

 Builds and deploys Maven artifacts to Github.